MINUTEMAN

 During the 1880s, millions of $20 Liberty Double Eagles were exported to Europe to pay for International transactions.

-For many years, the coins arriving in Europe were either melted or held in foreign bank vaults.
+For many years, the coins arriving in Europe were either melted or held tightly in foreign bank vaults.
 The San Francisco mint continued to strike large quantities of Type III Double Eagles between 1877 and 1883.

 Beginning in 1881, the production at the main Mint in Philadelphia dropped sharply due to the general public's lack of use. $20 Double Eagles were rarely seen or circulated in the East.
 The coins minted at the main Mint were either sent West, exported, or melted.